almostengr/trafficpi/README.md

 presented with a list of programs to select from.
 Select the program you wish to run and click the "Submit" button.

+### Pseudocode Program
+The Pseudocode Program allows you to write your own program for controlling the traffic light.
+On the Control Panel webpage, enter each command that you want the light to perform on a line by itself in the "Pseudocode Commands" textbox.
+The list of commands are listed on the Control Panel webpage below the textbox.

 ----

 ## Uninstall Script